THE DISCOVERY

 3. “The Case of Soghomon Tehlirian” 1921 trial transcript, translated by Vartkes Yeghiayan.

 It was this third volume that changed the course of Michael’s life forever.
-Among a number of admitted (later) false statements made on the witness stand, Soghomon uttered 3 words that jumped from the pages.
-When asked by the judge why Soghomon killed this man, his reply began:
+Among a number of admitted [later] false statements made on the witness stand, Soghomon uttered 3 words that leapt from the pages.
+When asked by the judge why he killed this man, Soghomon’s reply began:

 “My mother’s ghost…”